elunna/nerfhack-changelog/README.md

 ### CARTOMANCER
 * The cartomancer is a unique role ported over from SpliceHack.
-Cartomancers are spellcasters with a focus on using scrolls and summoning temporary minions to do their bidding.
+Cartomancers are spellcasters with a focus on using cards and summoning temporary minions to do their bidding.
 Many parts of the role are inspired by or pay homage to various trading card games.

 **Starting inventory:**
     * Graphic tee